NativeScript/nativescript-cli/README.md

 In `platforms`, you can safely modify files which are part of the native project structure and do not have a corresponding source located in the `app` directory in the root.
 For example, `AndroidManifest.xml` and `Info.plist`.

-Do not modify files and resources that have a corresponding file in the `app` directory in the root, such as application scripts, icons, and splash screens.
+**Do not modify files and resources that have a corresponding file in the `app` directory in the root**, such as application scripts, icons, and splash screens.
 The Telerik NativeScript CLI overrides such files during the `prepare <Platform>` operation with the content from `app`.

 ### Development in `hooks`